my photo

 Master's Student:

 • Fall 2025.
-Large Language Models from Scratch: Theory and Practice, Tsinghua University.
+Large Language Models from Scratch: Theory and Practice, Tsinghua University (Top 5% of teaching evaluations).

 Teaching Assistant Experience